Table of Contents

 Key Takeaways

-My guide has covered the top five rich result types that have gone under the radar for many in recent times, which I will be looking to expand upon as new types become available (e.g. Seller Rating could be a new addition soon).
+My guide has covered 8 rich result types that have gone under the radar for many in recent times, which I will be looking to expand upon as new types become available.

 Here are the primary takeaways from my post:

-- New E-comm rich results include: Price Drop, Approx. Price Range, Delivery Price, Returns Policy, and Pros & Cons.
+- New eComm rich results include: Price Drop, Approx. Price Range, Delivery Price, Returns Policy, Pros & Cons, Seller Ratings, Coupon Codes, and Loyalty Programs.

 - Fundamental differences among the standard types and the new variations covered in my post are focused around data source, seeing the expansion of more reliance on product feeds and HTML.